On the number of ordinary lines determined by sets in complex space: Preliminaries

 We will be interested in scalings of matrices that control the row and column sums.
 The following property provides a sufficient condition under which such scalings exist. \begin{definition}[Property-$S$] Let $A$ be an $m \times n$ matrix over some field.
 We say that $A$ satisfies Property-$S$ if for every zero submatrix of size $a \times b$, we have \end{definition}

 The following theorem is given in \cite{rs89}. \begin{theorem}[Matrix Scaling theorem] Let $A$ be an $m \times n$ real matrix with non-negative entries satisfying Property-$S$.
 Then, for every $\epsilon > 0$, there exists a scaling $A^\prime$ of $A$ such that the sum of every row of $A^\prime$ is at most $1 + \epsilon$, and the sum of every column of $A^\prime$ is at least $m/n - \epsilon$.
-Moreover, the scaling coefficients are all positive real numbers. \end{theorem} We may assume that the sum of every row of the scaling $A^\prime$ is exactly $1 + \epsilon$.
-Otherwise, we may scale the rows to make the sum $1 + \epsilon$, and note that the column sums can only increase.
+Moreover, the scaling coefficients are all positive real numbers. \end{theorem} In fact, in the above theorem, we may assume that the sum of every row of $A^\prime$ is exactly $1 + \epsilon$, since scaling the rows to make the row sums $1 + \epsilon$ can only increase the column sums.

 The following Corollary to Theorem~\ref{th:realscaling} appeared in \cite{bdwy13}. \begin{corollary}[$\ell_2$ scaling] Let $A$ be an $m \times n$ complex matrix satisfying Property-$S$.
 Then, for every $\epsilon > 0$, there exists a scaling $A^\prime$ of $A$ such that for every $i \in [m]$